Dairy Free Diet

 Flavoured crisps (check the label)

-Caramels, Nougats, Cheese flavoured snacks
+Caramels, Nougats, Cheese-flavoured snacks

 Snacks and other foods

-Plain and salt & vinegar potato crisps, plain corn chips, taco shells, plain nuts, jam, tomato sauce.
+Plain and salt & vinegar potato crisps, plain corn chips, taco shells, plain nuts, jam, and tomato sauce.

 Adobe-PDF-Logo